Roses Are Red. Violets Are Blue. My Tech Needs to Know… What Are You Up To?

 Another great feature is you don’t have to change or give up anything about your existing calendar.

 This is all additive.

-So let’s say you’re also maintaining your work schedule in your iCal calendar.
+So let’s say you’re also maintaining your work schedule in your calendar.

-Those events stay just with your iCal and won’t be shared.
+Those events stay just with your calendar and won’t be shared.

 But remember, I didn’t just tell you this.

 And I didn’t just activate this feature for my own family yesterday before breakfast.

 (But my wife did give me a huge smile.)